rand3289/OutNet/readme.md

 ## Securing against network splits
 * Small world network properties can be used to find relatively small semi-isolated connectivity islands that might be trying to split the network and eliminate them.
 This might require user interaction.
+Any fresh client connecting to such an island can become isolated from the rest of the OutNet.
+It is important to trust your first connection source.
+OutNet services returning HostInfo records without any overlap with existing records can receive a negative rating.
+After verification of returned records the raiting should raise above 0.

+## Concerns
 * OutNet needs to verify HostInfo records received from other OutNet instances by contacting the host in the record.
 An OutNet service raiting should be incremented for each verified record and decremented for each failed verification.
 Records received from OutNet services with negative rating should not be shared with other OutNet services.
 * Age of each record can be taken into account when rating
 * Younger records should be validated first if record age is taken into account during rating.
 * New records from highly rated services should be verified first.
-* OutNet services returning HostInfo records without any overlap with existing records should receive negative rating (- # of records???)
-After the verification the raiting will raise above 0.

 ## Securing agains Botnets
 Health and stability of the internet should be every user's goal.
 A botnet client can masquerade as a regular OutNet client.
 To prevent any botnets from using this service, it is the responsibility of each user to add IP filters as problems come up.
 OutNet has built in blacklist support for IPs and keys.